section-engineering-education/engineering-education/content/articles/app-layout-programmatically-using-matlab/index.md

 ![Tab group containing two tabs](/engineering-education/app-layout-design-programmatically-using-matlab/applayout_c.jpg)

-Tab group can also contain other components for option selection and control inputs.
+Tab group can also contain other components for option selection and input controls.
 Components like dropdown buttons are added using the function `uidropdown();` while a checkbox is added using the function `uicheckbox();`.

 The below code snippet shows how to design tab group containers holding components with specified properties.
 For example, the main tab will have the title 'Member gender', the dropdown button will contain two options;  'male' and 'female',  while the button will be labelled 'Enter'.